Wilma-f/Project-HR-Database-Design/README.md

-# Project-HR-Database-Design
-# Project 1: Designing an HR Database from the Udacity Data Architect Nanodegree program.
+# Project: Designing an HR Database from the Udacity Data Architect Nanodegree program.

 # Project Overview
 For this project, I designed, built, and populated a relational database for the HR Department of the fictional Tech ABC Corp.
 Based on the HR manager’s requirements, I created ER diagrams and implemented the database schema.